Thursday, July 22, 2010

 7:40am – Flip around through 20-or-so channels on cable.
 The best thing available is Boomtown, with Rex Trailer and (now) Sergeant Billy.
 A Popeye cartoon comes on.
 Popeye is still beating up Bluto and eating spinach.
 The spinach looks delicious.
 I realize that the buzz is creeping up on me.

-7:55am – Eat cold leftover egg rolls and pork strips in living room while flipping through channels.
+7:55am – Eat cold leftover pork strips and egg rolls in living room while flipping through channels.
 Hear big crash from the kitchen and then see the cat come running by with half-cooked bacon hanging from his mouth.
 Go out to the kitchen and mop up grease from the linoleum.
 Stop cursing only when I hear the Bugs Bunny/Roadrunner theme song start playing.
 Yay!

 8:01am – Laugh like a loon as Wile E. Coyote gets caught in one of his own traps.